 The Dependent Care Assistance Program (DCAP) allows you to take a pre-tax deduction for eligible dependent care expenses from your pay.
 You save money because you do not pay income tax on the amount of your deductions.
 You can use DCAP instead of taking the Child and Dependent Care Credit when you file your tax return.
 Compare DCAP to the IRS Child and Dependent Care Credit described at the IRS website.

-Effective January 1, 2014, Flex-Plan Services, Inc. will be the new DCAP administrator for Public Employees’ Benefits Board (PEBB) members.
-Current UW employees may enroll in a 2014 account during the open enrollment period, November 1-30, 2013.
+Flex-Plan Services, Inc. is the current DCAP administrator for Public Employees’ Benefits Board (PEBB) members.

 The University sends your DCAP payroll deduction to your DCAP account which is administered by Flex-Plan Services, Inc. our third party administrator.
 You pay dependent care expenses out of pocket and then you request reimbursement from your DCAP account by submitting a reimbursement claim form to Flex-Plan Services.

 You may view your balance and account activity on the Flex-Plan Services web site by going to Account Login.
 In order to access your account, you will need to create a login and password.
 You can also access your balance through the mobile application or by calling customer service at 1-800-669-3539.